 Web Content Accessibility Guidelines (WCAG) are part of a series of web accessibility guidelines published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), the main international standards organization for the Internet.

 WCAG 2.0 is a stable, referenceable technical standard.
 It has 12 guidelines that are organized under 4 principles: perceivable, operable, understandable, and robust.
 For each guideline, there are testable success criteria, which are at three levels: A, AA, and AAA.

-Meeting WCAG 2.0 also fulfills the web requirements for section 508, so generally web developers use WCAG 2.0 as the standard.
+Meeting WCAG 2.0 also fulfills the web requirements of section 508, so generally, web developers use WCAG 2.0 as the standard.

 Enhancing UCSF’s Competitive Advantage

 At the heart of the UCSF accessibility policy is the concept that accessible websites benefit every site visitor with well-designed, easy-to-navigate sites

 As an educational institution, health care provider and employer, we operate in competition for the attention of professors, potential students, patients, new hires, and others.
 If one of them (for example, a talented School of Medicine master’s program applicant or their parent) cannot read our application page, we run the risk of losing that applicant to another university that delivers fully accessible content.

 - well constructed pages rank higher

 - Social Responsibility – as a public entity, UC is held to the highest standards of access